-Under this alternative, there would be no construction of new roads or any change in the condition or maintenance of existing roads or ways.
+Under this alternative, there would be no construction of new roads or any change in the condition or maintenance levels of existing roads or ways.

-3.8.2.3 Alternative B: Proposed Action - Permit Renewals, Management Changes, and Range Developments
+3.8.2.3 Alternative B: Proposed Action - Permit Renewal, Management Changes, and Range Developments -Transportation and Roads

 Under this alternative, a new road approximately 2 miles long would be constructed within the allotment (see Appendix B: Map 4 - Alternative B).
-This would add a new road to the transportation plan (Andrews RMP 2005) and maintenance would be allowed to occur on this road as needed as allowed, under the proposed maintenance intensity 1, to ensure it remains passible and provides continued access to the development.
-In order to offset the construction of this road approximately 5.9 miles of existing roads would be permanently abandoned and rehabilitated, as described in the 2005 Andrews RMP Appendix B - Best Management Practices for Road Design and Maintenance.
+As this road would be a dead end and not a through route and would primarily be used to access the proposed well development, use would be expected to be no more than two vehicle trips per 24-hour day during the grazing period, with less use occurring at all other times.
+This would add a new road to the transportation plan (Andrews RMP 2005) and maintenance would be allowed to occur on this road as needed, as allowed, under the proposed maintenance intensity 1, to ensure it remains passible and provides continued access to the development.
+In order to offset the construction of this road approximately 5.9 miles of existing roads would be permanently closed and rehabilitated, as described in the 2005 Andrews RMP Appendix B - Best Management Practices for Road Design and Maintenance.
 This would result in a net decrease of 3.9 miles of roads in the allotment, reducing the miles of roads available to be maintained.
-All other roads in the allotment would be maintained as currently assigned.
+All other roads in the allotment would be maintained according to their individual maintenance levels.